-- It must be a one-sided board, with no components on the bottom; this is needed for acrylic cases which sit flatly against the PCB, with a cut-out for the pin header. - Buttons and the USB connector have to exactly align with connectors on the Pi Zero to fit the openings in its cases. - The board size is fixed, and rather small; we used only two layers to save production cost, but this proved a significant challenge and the electrical characteristics of some connections may not be ideal. - To make use of the Raspberry Pi add-on boards, called HATs or pHATs, a particular organization of the pin header is required.
-This is discussed in more detail below.
+- It must be a one-sided board, with no components on the bottom; this is needed for acrylic cases which sit flatly against the PCB, with a cut-out for the pin header. - Buttons and the USB connector have to exactly align with connectors on the RPi Zero to fit the openings in its cases. - The board size is fixed, and rather small; we used only two layers to save production cost, but this proved a significant challenge when routing connections to the pin header.

+• To make use of the Raspberry Pi add-on boards, called HATs or pHATs, a particular organization of the pin header is required.
+We discuss this in more detail below.

-14.3.1 Finding the Best Pin Assignment
+14.3.1 Pin Assignment

-Like our STM32 microcontroller, the Broadcom processor on the Raspberry Pi multiplexes its GPIO pins with alternate functions, and, likewise, each function is available only on a small selection of pins.
-A number of compromises had to be made to achieve maximum compatibility.
+Like our STM32 microcontroller, the Broadcom processor on the RPi multiplexes its GPIO pins with alternate functions, and, likewise, each function is available only on a small selection of pins.
+The usual alternate function assignments of the RPi GPIO header can be found in [58] and [59], and are reproduced in Table 14.1.